-In the spirit of these thoughts, let’s take a look at how NOT to build a great–or even a good to very good–collection of coins.
-The spirit of this article may be snarky but I think there a lot of good points that are raised.
+In this spirit, let’s take a look at how NOT to build a great (or even a good-to-very-good) coin collection.
+The tone of this article may be snarky, but I think there are a lot of good points that are raised.

-If you are going to collect a series like American Silver Eagles, you can be an I Can Do This Myself type of collector who lives on the plains of Montana, never goes to a coin show and seldom even visits a local brick and mortar coin store.
+If you are going to collect a series like American Silver Eagles, you can be an I Can Do This Myself type of collector who lives in the middle of nowhere, never goes to a coin show and seldom even visits a local brick and mortar coin store.
 And I wouldn’t limit this simplicity factor to modern coins.
 I think you can build a reasonably complex set like Red and Brown Two Cent Pieces or PR64 to PR65 Barber Dimes going it alone.

-There are series that are complex either because of they way that they were produced (many Colonials as an example) or because they can be “messsed with” or misrepresented so easily (red copper coins or 20th century Proof gold as just two examples).
+There are series that are complex either because of the way that they were produced (many Colonials, for example) or because they can be “messed with” or misrepresented so easily (red copper coins or 20th-century Proof gold).
 These are not series that lend themselves to rugged individualism and I’m not certain that I’ve ever seen or heard of a savant who learned the ins and outs of a really complex series totally on his own.

 So what exactly am I saying here?
 Do I mean that all beginning collectors should start with PR69 American Silver Eagles and gradually work their way towards Dahlonega half eagles?
 Absolutely not.
-What I’m suggesting is that if you do choose a series that is complicated (and I can make the case that virtually all pre-1964 American coins have some degree of mystery that can not be unlocked in a few weeks) you need a mentor and/or a good dealer to work with.
+What I’m suggesting is that if you do choose a complex series (and I can make the case that virtually all pre-1964 American coins have some degree of mystery that can not be unlocked in a few weeks), you need a mentor and/or a good dealer to work with.

 Some collectors look at dealers as a necessary evil.
-They don’t like dealers, don’t trust dealers and work with them because they have to.
-(I feel the same way about lawyers but the last time I was involved in a legal issue, I was happy to hire a great lawyer and not read “Law for Dummies” and represent myself).
+Don’t like ’em, don’t trust ’em, and work with them only because they have to (I felt the same way about lawyers until I really needed one).
 This attitude is unfortunate as there are many good dealers.

-I’m a student of coin collectors and the coin market as well as coins themselves and in the modern era of numismatics (let’s call this 1945 and onwards) there have been many great collectors but few “mavericks” who have bypassed the typical collector/dealer relationship.
-Some collectors like John Pittman were able to buy great coins at auction without a dealer’s guidannce but even Pittman had a few dealers with who he had a good working relationship.
-One wonders how Pittman would view the current generation of sight-unseen Internet buyers, especially those who buy sophisticated, expensive coins without a trained set of eyes working with them.
+I’m a student of coin collectors and coin markets as well as coins themselves, and in the modern era of numismatics (let’s call this 1945 and onwards) there have been many great collectors but few “mavericks” who have bypassed the typical collector/dealer relationship.
+Some collectors like John Pittman were able to buy great coins at auction without a dealer’s guidance, but even Pittman had a few dealers with whom he had good working relationships.
+One wonders how Pittman would view the current generation of sight-unseen internet buyers, especially those who buy sophisticated, expensive coins without a trained set of eyes working with them.

-(If your answer to this is “much of what Pittman bought was sight unseen through mail bids at auctions he never attended” I would agree with this to an extent.
-Big difference: today, a slight variable in a coin’s appearance can equate to tens of thousands of dollars–which was not the case in the 1940′s or 1950′s.
-Also, many of the coins sold today have been doctored while during Pittman’s heyday, original coins were, more often than not, the norm in the market).
+(If your answer to this is “Much of what Pittman bought was sight-unseen through mail bids at auctions he never attended”, I would agree with this to an extent.
+But there’s a big difference: today, a slight variation in a coin’s appearance can equate to tens of thousands of dollars–which was not the case in the 1940s and ’50s.
+Also, many of the coins sold today have been doctored while during Pittman’s heyday, original coins were, more often than not, the norm in the market.)

 Well-connected, educated dealers are of little value to collectors who are NOT assembling a great collection.

 I’ve made this point a dozen times in other articles but I think it is tremendously important and it bears repeating.
 Again.
-Collections that are built by collectors who buy coins through auction based solely on images are destined to be full of problem coins.
-Auction sales are sight-unseen and most of the images that I see online are not sufficient to make important decisions, especially on high grade coins.
-(NOTE: I feel differently about circulated coins as it seems possible to get a clear enough image of an EF or AU piece that I would personally feel OK bidding on it although not necessarily aggressively).
+Collections that are built by collectors who buy coins through auction–and based solely on images–are destined to be full of problem coins.
+Auction sales are sight-unseen and most of the images that I see online are not sufficient to make important decisions, especially on high-grade coins.
+NOTA BENE: I feel differently about circulated coins, as it seems possible to get a clear enough image of an EF or AU piece that I would personally feel OK bidding on, although not necessarily aggressively.